 So then, if existential depression is not like usual depression, what is the source of it?

 As I mentioned previously, the clinical understanding of existential depression is that of a vague and uncaused mental illness.
-(In other words, it isn’t external, biological, seasonal, hormonal or to do with self-esteem.)
-But this is an extremely superficial definition, and one that it based on the limited insight of the psychotherapy profession.
+(In other words, it isn’t external, biological, seasonal, hormonal, or to do with self-esteem.)
+But this is an extremely superficial definition and one that is based on the limited insight of the psychotherapy profession.

 As someone who has personally struggled with existential depression in the past, and counseled countless others with the same issue, I can say confidently that existential depression is a crisis of the soul.
 That is why I have written about it in the past being connected to something known as “the Dark Night of the Soul.”

 If you don’t know what the Dark Night of the Soul is, it’s a period in life when we awaken to the deep disconnection we have with our souls.